 Get your hands on the best version of this Italian-American classic you’ll ever have!
 The Ultimate Chicken Parmesan features juicy chicken coated in seasoned bread crumbs and pan-fried in olive oil.
 Those crisp cutlets are then smothered in homemade marinara, mozzarella cheese, and fresh basil, and baked to golden-brown, bubbly perfection!
-If you love this recipe, you will also love this Healthy Baked Chicken Parm, Chicken Marsala, and Chicken Francese.

 We’ve all got a go-to order for those days when you just need a guaranteed win.
 Wanna know mine?
 Chicken Parmesan!
 I love everything that is crunchy, cheesy, and saucy, so a classic parma dinner is basically my dream come true.